ampproject/amphtml/extensions/amp-pan-zoom/amp-pan-zoom.md

 Specifies a default zoom scale, otherwise set to 1.

 ##### initial-x, initial-y (optional)
 Specifies default translation coordinates, otherwise both set to 0.
+Expected to be a whole number.

 ## Events and Actions
 The `<amp-pan-zoom>` component triggers the `transformEnd` event whenever the pan or zoom animation is complete.
 This event will emit the parameters `scale`, `x`, and `y`. `scale` contains the current scale of the child content being zoomed. `x` and `y` respectively contain the `x` and `y` translation of the child content in pixels.